Amanda van der Walt

 Towards humans or other animals; family members or strangers – With the other dogs in their pack, dogs at the park or reactive during walks. – Shown towards the owner or others, growling, staring. – People or other animals; strangers, visitors or family members.

 Stressed behaviour around new people, animals or places, snappy. – Will do anything not to be alone, keeps owner in sight, over-excited greeting. – As an emotional state to an event or lifestyle; lacks motivation, disinterested.

-A stress-free walking routine is beneficial for almost any behavioural issue as well as for mental and physical health.
-Leash-training is highly recommended for both dogs and puppies.
+Leash-training is highly recommended for dogs and puppies alike.
+An enjoyable walking routine is beneficial for almost all behavioural issues as well as for our dogs’ physical and mental health.
 Essential socialisation occurs naturally and at a normal pace during stress-free (no pulling) walks.